ramokz/phantom-camera-docs/docs/follow-modes/group.md

 Sets the minimum distance between the `Camera` and centre of `AABB`.

-**Note:** This distance will only ever be reached when all the targets' positions are in the exact same `Vector3` coordinate, which will very unlikely happen, so adjust the value here accordingly.
+**Note:** This distance will only ever be reached when all the targets are in the exact same `Vector3` coordinate, which will very unlikely happen, so adjust the value here accordingly.

 <Property2D3DOnly :is2D="false" altProp="Max Auto Zoom" altPropLink="./group#max-auto-zoom-(2d)"/>